gecotron/dotfiles/README.md

 ## Update Script

 You can use the dotfiles script to update the your dotfiles, for easy pushing to a repo for later use, just edit the variable to the path of the local version of your repo is

+# Install Script

+The Install script was made as an easy way to install my dotfiles, simply clone the repository, in your home directory and run the script.